War of the Austrian Succession: Campaign of 1741

 Early in the year, an Austrian army under von Neipperg relieved Neisse, and marched on Brzeg, and on 10 April, the two armies met at Mollwitz.
 Frederick made a series of mistakes in his first battle, and came so close to defeat, he left the battlefield to avoid capture.
 His deputy von Schwerin managed to drag out a narrow Prussian victory, both sides losing nearly 5,000 men each.

 On 5 June, Frederick signed an alliance against Austria with France, and in August a combined Franco-Bavarian force marched along the Danube towards Vienna, capturing Linz on 14 September.
 Joined by a Saxon force of 20,000, they advanced on Prague from three different points, initially meeting little resistance.
 A hastily assembled Austrian army concentrated near Tábor, while Neipperg was recalled from Silesia to defend Vienna.

 Apparently close to defeat, on 21 September Maria Theresa made an emotional speech to the Diet of Hungary, who approved the raising of additional troops, an assertion of loyalty long remembered.
 Her position soon improved due to deep divisions among her opponents and Frederick's own duplicity.
 Hoping to weaken Saxony, on 9 October he signed the Klein–Schnellendorf agreement with Neipperg.
 In a memorable act of diplomatic subterfuge, the Austrians promptly surrendered Neisse, which under the prevailing rules of war gave the garrison unimpeded passage to the nearest friendly territory, allowing them to be used against Prussia's allies elsewhere.

 Khevenhüller incorporated these men into an army for a winter offensive to retake Upper Austria, and attack Bavaria.
 While Frederick completed his conquest of Silesia, the French under Maurice de Saxe took Prague on 26 November 1741, allowing the Bavarian elector, Charles Albert, to be crowned King of Bohemia, a title usually held by the emperor.
-The year ended with Khevenhüller advancing up the Danube towards Linz, while a second column under Johann Bärenklau moved through the Tyrol, towards Munich.
+The year ended with Khevenhüller advancing up the Danube towards Linz, while a second column under Johann Leopold Bärnklau moved through the Tyrol, towards Munich.